Introduction

 Geopolitical Insights: Explore how maps have shaped the identity of our state since the mid-19th century.

 This exhibit highlights civic life in 19th-century America, featuring Congressional hearings, Senator speeches, and historical civic education lesson plans.
 Learn about the historical roots of American democracy and reflect on your role as a citizen.
-The exhibit was curated by Kelley Center for Government Information and Civic Engagement.
+The exhibit was curated by Anna Xiong, Head of Kelley Center and Mary Kelleher, Research Librarian I of Kelley Center.

 Reflection Questions: